Beyond the Bio

 Each February, America honors and celebrates many unsung heroes, as well as the well-known heroes of black history.
 A Harvard-trained historian, Carter G. Woodson, is credited for beginning Black History Month in 1925, which is also referred to as African American History Month.
 His hope was to raise awareness of contributions by African Americans to society with what was once a week-long event that encompassed the birthdays of both Abraham Lincoln and Frederick Douglass.
 During the nation’s bicentennial in 1976, President Gerald Ford expanded the event to a month-long celebration, which every president since has proclaimed.
 President Ford encouraged Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

-Partners Linda Bond Edwards (Tallahassee) and LaShawnda Jackson (Orlando) share their life experiences and unique perspectives that have helped shape them into the successful attorneys they are today.
+Tallahassee partner Linda Bond Edwards share her life experiences and unique perspectives that have helped shape her into the successful attorney she is today.

 Linda Bond Edwards grew up in a rural county near Memphis, Tennessee during the civil rights movement.
 “I have very vivid memories of the civil rights movement and it was truly an awesome experience as a young African American girl to grow up witnessing and experiencing everything that was happening,” she said.
 “My father worked in Memphis, and on the night Martin Luther King, Jr. was assassinated, I remember my grandmother crying as much for the death of Dr. King as she was for the safety of my father who had to go through all of the protests to get home.”